Appeals to the Administrative Court

 Where justices are defendants they may file a statement of truth but they do not usually appear at the hearing nor are they represented.

-Each party may make representations on the application to state a case (CrimPR 35.2(3)(4)); generally representations are not made at that stage as the court may only decline to state a case on the basis that it is frivolous or vexatious.
+Each party may make representations on the application to state a case (Criminal Procedure Rule 35.2(3)); generally representations are not made at that stage as the court may only decline to state a case on the basis that it is frivolous or vexatious.

-The first draft of the statement of the case must be prepared by the Justices' Clerk and sent to the appellant and respondent within 21 days of the court serving notice that it shall state a case.
+The first draft of the statement of the case must be prepared by the Justices' Clerk and sent to the appellant and respondent within 15 business days of the court serving notice that it shall state a case.
 There is no fee payable for the court to state a case in a criminal matter but the court may require the appellant to enter into a recognisance to prosecute the appeal.
-Any representations must be made to the court, and copied to each other party within 21 days of receipt of the draft (CrimPR 35.3(6)).
+Any representations must be made to the court, and copied to each other party within 15 business days of receipt of the draft (Criminal Procedure Rule 35.3(6)).

 No evidence is called as proceedings are based solely on the facts stated in the case.
 Prosecutors should satisfy themselves that the statement sets out accurately the facts found by the magistrates, and does not merely recite the evidence heard.